telent/eufon/README.md

 **Broken, not ready for use**

-> *euphony*: _noun_ Harmonious aqrrangement of sounds in composition; a smooth and agreeable combination of articulate elements in any piece of writing.
+> *euphony*: _noun_ Harmonious arrangement of sounds in composition; a smooth and agreeable combination of articulate elements in any piece of writing.

 A mostly Fennel-based graphical environment tailored for Linux-based mobile devices.
 The principles we aspire to are